Akanksha9821/Handling-Multiple-Tasks-Across-a-Series-of-Conversations-with-Various-Agent-Pairs/README.md

 - Adding real-world use cases to validate the model.

 ## License
-This project is released under the MIT License.
+This project is released under the GNU V3 License.